The Customs of Shavuot

 The Mishna Berura (47:28) cites a debate among the Acharonim regarding the birkhot ha-Torah: the Chayei Adam, Peri Chadash, and Gra rule that one should not say the birkhot ha-Torah if one was awake all night, while the Magen Avraham and Eliya Rabba rule that one should say the berakhot.
 Ideally, one should try to hear the berakhot from another person who has slept, but if this is not possible, one may have in mind that the second blessing preceding the morning Keriat Shema (“Ahava Rabba” in Ashkenazi congregations and “Ahavat Olam” in the Sephardic tradition) should exempt him from birkhot ha-Torah.
 One should then study a verse or mishna after one’s tefilla (Mishna Berura 47:28).

 Interestingly, the Mishna Berura (47:28) cites the opinion of R. Akiva Eiger, who offers a brilliant solution to this quandary.
 He suggests that if one engages in sheinat keva (significant slumber) the day before, one may then recite birkot ha-Torah the next morning, even if one remained awake all night.
-He argues that, "mi-ma nafshakh," whichever opinion one follows, one would be so obligated – if the berakha is meant to be recited daily regardless of if one slept, one should always recite it on Shavuot morning, and if is considered a birkhat ha-mitzva, then it should be recited after any interruption, such as a long afternoon nap!
-Therefore, everyone would agree that in such a case one should recite birkhot ha-Torah in such a case.
+He argues that, “mi-ma nafshakh,” whichever opinion one follows, one would be so obligated – if the berakha is meant to be recited daily regardless of if one slept, one should always recite it on Shavuot morning, and if is considered a birkhat ha-mitzva, then it should be recited after any interruption, such as a long afternoon nap!
+Therefore, everyone would agree that one should recite birkhot ha-Torah in such a case.

 Another well-known custom of Shavuot is to adorn the Beit Kenesset with greenery.
-Throughout the centuries, this custom developed in different directions, and numerous reasons were given for this practice.
+Throughout the centuries, this custom developed in different ways, and numerous reasons were given for this practice.
 Some even expressed opposition to this practice.

 Writing over a century later in Poland, R. Moshe Isserlis (1520–1572) offers a different reason (Rema 494:3): “It is customary to place greenery in the Beit Kenesset and the homes as a remembrance of the happiness of the giving of the Torah.”
 In what way does greenery remind us of the giving of the Torah?
-R. Mordekhai Yoffe (1530–1612) explains in his commentary to the Shulchan Arukh (494), the Levush Malkhut, that the greenery reminds us of the plants which adorned Har Sinai, as the verse (Shemot 34:3) warns that “neither let the flocks nor herds should feed before that mount” – implying that the mountain was filled with plant life.
+R. Mordekhai Yoffe (1530–1612) explains in his commentary to the Shulchan Arukh (494), the Levush Malkhut, that the greenery reminds us of the plants that adorned Har Sinai, as the verse (Shemot 34:3) warns that “neither let the flocks nor herds should feed before that mount” – implying that the mountain was filled with plant life.

 The Magen Avraham (494:5) offers a third reason.
-He records that it is customary to place trees in the Beit Kenesset on Shavuot to remind us that the fruits of the trees are judged on Shavuot (Rosh Ha-shana 1:2) and that we should pray for them.
+He records that is customary to place trees in the Beit Kenesset on Shavuot to remind us that the fruits of the trees are judged on Shavuot (Rosh Ha-shana 1:2) and that we should pray for them.

-The Chayei Adam (131:13; see also Ma’ase Rav 196:2) records that the Vilna Gaon abolished the custom of putting trees in the Beit Kenesset, as it resembles the current custom of non-Jews.
+The Chayei Adam (131:13; see also Ma’ase Rav 196:2) records that the Vilna Gaon abolished the custom of putting trees in the Beit Kenesset, as it resembled the current custom of non-Jews.
 Despite the Gaon’s objections, however, it is common practice to adorn the Beit Kenesset with greenery for Shavuot, and the Acharonim offer several defenses of this practice.

-These customs, and others, fill the day with content and meaning, consistent with the notion that the Jewish people not only observe the Torah, but are partners in its transmission and development as well.
+These customs, and others, fill the day with content and meaning, consistent with notion that the Jewish people not only observe the Torah, but are partners in its transmission and development as well.